MasterAir/Corndel-DE-workshop-01-Learner/README.md

 Let's install Git software.
 Git is a powerful version control system widely used in software development, including data engineering, for tracking changes in code and collaborating with others.

 In later workshops, having Git will allow you to easily copy the workshop files to your own computer (called "cloning"[^10]).
-Using GitHub allows version control which is a software development best practice described in one of the Data Engineer pass descriptors.
+Using GitHub allows version control, which is a software development best practice described in one of the Data Engineer pass descriptors.
 We will cover software development best practices in later modules and workshops.

-If you are new to Git and GitHub we recommend several good resources provided by GitHub to self-tailor your learning[^11].
+If you are new to Git and GitHub, we recommend several good resources provided by GitHub to self-tailor your learning[^11].

 > ❓ In your group, discuss any previous experience with using Git, GitHub, and version control in general.
 What do you like about using Git/Github and what do you find challenging?
 What are your learning goals with Git/GitHub?